Traditional Braces – Heath & Mt. Vernon

 When it comes to straightening the teeth and fixing jaw-alignment problems, one of the most trusted and reliable treatments is traditional metal braces.
 They have been used for decades to correct a wide array of orthodontic issues for patients of all ages, and thanks to the latest advancements, they are now smaller, sleeker, and more effective than ever.

-When you get braces in Heath, Mt.
+When you get traditional braces in Heath, Mt.
 Vernon, or Columbus, we won’t just consider the alignment of your teeth when formulating your treatment plan.
 We’ll also take into account the function of your bite as well as the proportions of your face.
 That way, you won’t just achieve a straighter smile, but a result that’s spectacular for both your health and overall appearance as well.
 Give us a call to schedule a consultation with us today.

-Why Choose Wigal Orthodontics for Traditional Braces?
+Why Choose Wigal Orthodontics of Heath or Mt.
+Vernon for Traditional Braces?

 • Two Esteemed Orthodontists with an Attention to Detail